Samuele Beretta: Early career

 Born in Verbania, Piedmont, Beretta started his career with Borgomanero.
 In 2005, he was signed by Internazionale.
-He spent the first season with Allievi Regionali under-16 team, as the team third striker, behind Leonardo D'Angelo and Mattia Dell'Aera.
-In 2006–07 season, he was promoted to Allievi Nazionali U-17 team, as third striker (4 goals in regular season), behind Mario Balotelli (18 goals) and Mattia Destro (nine).
-He also scored 1 of the 6 Inter's goals in the playoffs round.
+He spent the first season with Allievi Regionali under-16 team, as the team's third striker, behind Leonardo D'Angelo and Mattia Dell'Aera.
+In the 2006–07 season, he was promoted to Allievi Nazionali U-17 team, as third striker (4 goals in regular season), behind Mario Balotelli (18 goals) and Mattia Destro (nine).
+He also scored 1 of the 6 Inter's goals in the playoff round.

 In 2007–08 season, he was loaned to Pro Sesto youth team along with Andrea Bavena, Nicolò De Cesare, Dell'Aera, Davide Tremolada, Giovanni Kyeremateng (until January), Fabio Perissinotto (since January) and Luca Profeta (since January).

-On 1 July 2008, he returned to Inter youth system as a member of Primavera U-20 team, as 4th striker behind Aiman Napoli, Destro and Riccardo Bocalon.
-He more often as winger) and in 2009–10 season partnered with Destro and Alen Stevanović in the 433 formation.
+On 1 July 2008, he returned to the Inter youth system as a member of Primavera U-20 team, as 4th striker behind Aiman Napoli, Destro and Riccardo Bocalon.
+He was often deployed as a winger) and in 2009–10 season partnered with Destro and Alen Stevanović in the 433 formation.

-In 2009–10 Serie A season, he also played once for Inter first team in a friendly match, Inter fielded with first team player which did not receive international call-up and a few Primavera team players.
+In 2009–10 Serie A season, he also played once for Inter first team in a friendly match, featuring a mix of first-team players which did not receive international call-up and a few Primavera team players.

 Inter & loans

-In July 2010, he was loaned to Lega Pro Prima Divisione club Pavia He made in his debut on 5 September 2010, the 3 round of 1st Divisione Group A. The coach lost Marco Tattini (international duty) and Beretta was in the starting XI in that match.
+In July 2010, he was loaned to Lega Pro Prima Divisione club Pavia He made his debut on 5 September 2010, the 3 round of the 1st Divisione Group A. The coach lost Marco Tattini (international duty), and Beretta was in the starting XI in that match.
 Pavia won Spezia 2–1.

-On 30 August 2011 he left for Cuneo on loan.
+On 30 August 2011, he left for Cuneo on loan.